louiscam/louiscam.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a 4th-year PhD student in the [Statistics Department](https://statistics.fas.harvard.edu/) at Harvard University.
-I work with [Prof. Tracy Ke](http://zke.fas.harvard.edu/) (Harvard Statistics) on statistical theory and methods for network systems and with [Prof. Caroline Uhler](https://www.carolineuhler.com/) (MIT EECS) on the development of machine learning methods in computational biology.
+I am a 6th-year Ph.D. student in the [Statistics Department](https://statistics.fas.harvard.edu/) at Harvard University, co-advised by [Prof. Tracy Ke](http://zke.fas.harvard.edu/) (Harvard University) and [Prof. Caroline Uhler](https://www.carolineuhler.com/) (Broad Institute of MIT and Harvard).

-My PhD research focuses on the analysis of network systems and complex systems across the full spectrum of Statistics: theory, methodology and applications, in particular to biological problems.
-I have teaching experience in both Statistics and Probability.
+My PhD research focuses on theory, methods, and applications in network data science.
+My theoretical work includes studying the optimal phase transition for global testing in the mixed membership stochastic block model, and developing a new algorithm for mixed membership estimation in dynamic networks.
+My applied work leverages network and other statistical methods to analyze modern genomic data sets in the context of, e.g., biomarker discovery, drug repurposing, cellular aging, and 3D genome.
+I also have teaching experience in both Statistics and Probability.

 # Education

-PhD, Statistics, Harvard University, Cambridge, MA, 2018-present
+PhD, Statistics, Harvard University, Cambridge, MA, 2018-2024

 MSc, Technology & Policy, Massachusetts Institute of Technology, Cambridge, MA, 2016-2018